 So now what?

-I’m starting a new program in a few weeks to help with these issues—the creating, packaging, marketing, and selling a MVS—so that you can rebound in the second half of your year.
+I’m starting a new program in a few weeks to help with these issues—the creating, packaging, marketing, and selling of a MVS—so that you can rebound in the next two quarters … and beyond.

 Does this look interesting and valuable to you?

 Because I am looking for a handful of opportunity-oriented BVFLS professionals to work with.

 If that’s you, here are the details you need to know.

 Let’s unzip the 3 segments and 9 modules:

 - Discover Your Fix is pinpointing the top challenges (or opportunities) faced by your prospects and identifying the “eye-level” tactics that can fix their specific problems (or scale their favorable circumstances) in a short period of time.